 Explanations » B1+ Grammar Explanations » Reporting verbs

-Reporting verbs are used to report what somebody said, like promise, say, ask, admit, etc. And we normally classify these verbs into different groups depending on the structure they can be found in.
-In the grammar chart below you can see the most common reporting verbs and how they are used.
+Reporting verbs are used to report what somebody said, like promise, say, ask, admit, etc. We normally classify these verbs into different groups depending on the structure in which they can be found.
+In the grammar chart below, you can see the most common reporting verbs and how they are used.

 Download full-size image from Pinterest